Chromonomer is a program designed to integrate a genome assembly with

 <> with contributions from Angel Amores

-Chromonomer has been used to chromonome several genomes, so far, one of these has been published.
+Chromonomer has been used to chromonome several genomes, including these two:

 - Amores, A., Catchen, J., Nanda, I., Warren, W., Walter, R., Schartl, M., & Postlethwait, J. H.